Barfell/Code_Blocks/STM32 Discovery/STM32L476G_Discovery_USB_HID/Readme.txt

-1) USB Mouse using joystick as input.
+Example source code for STM32L476G (Discovery) for creating a USB HID device (a mouse in this case).

-2) Cursor can only be moved across the screen.
-Clicks have not been implemented yet.
+On-board joystick used as input.